COVID-19 is a new illness that can affect your lungs and airways. It's caused by a virus called coronavirus.

 They will ask you to provide, where possible, the names and contact details (for example, email address, telephone number) for the people you have had close contact with.
 As with your own details these will be held in strict confidence and will be kept and used only in line with data protection laws.

-How NHS Test and Trace works for someone with coronavirus symptoms
+How NHS Test and Trace works for someone with COVID-19 symptoms

-- isolate: As soon as you experience coronavirus symptoms, you should self-isolate for at least 7 days.
-Anyone else in your household should self-isolate for 14 days from when you started having symptoms.
+- isolate: As soon as you experience COVID-19 symptoms, you should self-isolate for at least 10 days.
+Anyone else in your household should self-isolate for 10 days from when you started having symptoms.

 - test: You should order a coronavirus test immediately at uk/coronavirus or call 119 if you have no internet access.

-- results: If your test is positive you must complete the remainder of your 7-day self-isolation.
-Anyone in your household should also complete self-isolation for 14 days from when you started having symptoms.
+- results: If your test is positive you must complete the remainder of your 10-day self-isolation.
+Anyone in your household should also complete self-isolation for 10 days from when you started having symptoms.
+Failure to self-isolate for the full time-period can result in a fine, starting from £1,000.
 If your test is negative, you and other household members no longer need to isolate.

 - share contacts: If you test positive for coronavirus, the NHS Test and Trace service will send you a text or email alert or call you within 24 hours with instructions of how to share details of people you have been in close, recent contact with and places you have visited.
 It is important that you respond as soon as possible so that we can give appropriate advice to those who need it.
 You will be asked to do this online via a secure website or you will be called by one of our NHS contact tracers.

-How NHS Test and Trace works for those contacted if you have been in close contact with someone who has tested positive for coronavirus
+How NHS Test and Trace works for those contacted if you have been in close contact with someone who has tested positive for COVID-19

-- isolate: You will be asked to begin self-isolation for up to 14 days, depending on when you last came into contact with the person who has tested positive.
-It’s really important to do this even if you don’t feel unwell, because it can take up to 14 days for the symptoms to develop.
+- isolate: You will be asked to begin self-isolation for up to 10 days, depending on when you last came into contact with the person who has tested positive.
+It’s really important to do this even if you don’t feel unwell, because it can take up to 10 days for the symptoms to develop.
 This will be crucial to avoid you unknowingly spreading the virus to others.
+Failure to self-isolate for the full time-period can result in a fine, starting from £1,000.
 Your household doesn’t need to self-isolate with you, but they must take extra care to follow the guidance on social distancing and washing your hands.

-- test if needed: If you develop symptoms of coronavirus, other members of your household should self-isolate at home and you should book a coronavirus test at https://www.nhs.uk/conditions/coronavirus-covid-19/ or call 119 if you have no internet access.
-If your test is positive you must continue to stay at home for 7 days.
-If your test is negative, you must still complete your 14 day self-isolation period because the virus may not be detectable yet.
+- test if needed: If you develop symptoms of COVID-19, other members of your household should self-isolate at home and you should book a COVID-19 test at https://www.nhs.uk/conditions/coronavirus-covid-19/ or call 119 if you have no internet access.
+If your test is positive you must continue to stay at home for 10 days.
+If your test is negative, you must still complete your 10 day self-isolation period because the virus may not be detectable yet.

 For more information visit: https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works.